 Listen without judging

 Sometimes I just really needed someone to know how I felt.
 I knew that my thoughts were disordered and irrational.
-I knew how crazy it would sound to other people.
+I knew how crazy my inner thoughts would sound to other people.
 But those thoughts were on my mind every moment of every day.
 I needed to share them, and not with a professional who would simultaneously calculate which medications or how many days in hospital those thoughts were worth.

 A lot of times I didn't even need for the thoughts to change, I just needed to let them out.
-And getting them out there also made it easier for me to recognize the parts that were inconsistent even within my ED logic system.
+And getting them out there also made it easier for me to recognize the parts that were inconsistent even within my eating disorder logic system.
 I needed to tell someone that eating an apple ruined my day without feeling like my thoughts were illegitimate just because they're irrational.
 I didn't choose to feel that way.

-Remind them that they're worthy
+Remind your loved one with an eating disorder that they're worthy

-Visit them if they're in hospital
+Visit your friend if they're in hospital

 Seeing a friendly face in that unfriendly crowd meant the world to me, reminding me that my life was waiting for me outside.
 Reminding me that I have something I'm fighting for.